nikokozak/svonix/README.md

 - `rollup.config.js` (configuration for the Rollup bundler)
 - `svonix_rollup_plugin.js` (a Rollup plugin that injects a small handler into your `app.js`, allowing Svelte components to be dynamically loaded)

-3. In your `config/dev.exs` file, add a watcher:
+3. In your `config/dev.exs` file, add a watcher (you can replace the ESBuild watcher already there):

 ```elixir
 config :my_app, MyApp.Endpoint,